RAHULNEGI1620/Product-Dissection/README.md

 - Business Model Analysis
 - User Experience Evaluation
-- Technology Stack Overview
+- schema descrtption
+- entity reltions
-- Competitive Landscape
+- conclusion
-- Future Trends and Predictions

-Feel free to customize this list based on the specific aspects you explored.

 ## Setup

-Provide instructions on how to set up and run the project.
-Include any dependencies, system requirements, or configuration steps needed.
+open the project in google docs to read the project report and for ER diagram copy and run the code given in this reository  on sql.